Gustav-Adolf Schultze: Life

-On 12 February 1854, Gustav Adolf Schultze married Emma Louise Emilie Lienemann (1833–1895), a native of Germany.
+On 12 February 1854, Schultze married Emma Louise Emilie Lienemann (1833–1895).
 Shortly after the marriage, the couple moved into Lindenring in Naumburg.
 The young Friedrich Nietzsche was also a frequent guest there.
 In 1882, he would produce one of Nietzsche's famous portraits.
 The photo appeared on the French first edition of Thus Spoke Zarathustra.

-The marriage entered into in 1854 resulted in six children: a daughter, Emma Fanny Emilie, born in 1854, the eldest son Paul Richard, born in 1855, Max in 1857 and Arthur in 1861.
+The marriage resulted in six children: a daughter, Emma Fanny Emilie, born in 1854, the eldest son Paul Richard, born in 1855, Max in 1857 and Arthur in 1861.
 Johanna Katharina Emmy was born in 1867, but she only lived a month.
 The youngest child Paul Eduard was born in 1869, later known as Paul Schultze-Naumburg.

-In addition to portrait painting, Gustav Adolf Schultze also dealt with photography, which had just started at the time.
+In addition to portrait painting, Schultze also dealt with photography, which had just started at the time.
 As one of the first artists in this new field, he extended the search for motifs to include sacred buildings.
 He sought to bring the Naumburgers closer to the artistic treasures of their cathedral.
 There were technical imperfection of the photographs at that time, and the images from that time have not been preserved.

-During the last years of his life, Gustav Adolf Schultze suffered from an eye disease that eventually led to complete blindness.
+During the last years of his life, Schultze suffered from an eye disease that eventually led to complete blindness.
 He spent this time on his rural estate in Almrich near Naumburg, where he died in 1897.

-His son Paul (1869–1949) became a painter.
-He started his studies in Karlsruhe and completed them in Munich, where he was a member of the Munich Secession.
+His son Paul (1869–1949) became a painter; he started his studies in Karlsruhe and completed them in Munich, where he was a member of the Munich Secession.